-Here are some interesting observations I have:
+Here are some interesting observations:

 - Most attorneys who join large law firms out of law school never work at firms as prestigious ever again.
 Attorneys generally move a few times (to large law firms) before finally stepping out of a large law firm into something smaller or different.
 Once they do this, the odds are greater than 95% that they will never work in a large law firm ever again.

 This article is about how to keep a job in a large law firm.
 There are major benefits to staying employed with a large law firm.
-There is the income, the prestige and other benefits that will result from this commitment.
+There is the income, prestige, and other benefits that will result from this commitment.
 The most important and challenging legal work is done inside of law firms.
 When a large company has a serious issue to work on, they do not do it in-house.
 They use an outside law firm.

-If you want to keep your position inside of a law firm, you need to understand the rules.
 Here are the biggest mistakes most attorneys make in large law firms that individually (and cumulatively) end their careers:

-1. Getting Psyched Out.
 When I was practicing at the law firm Dewey Ballantine, I was at a cocktail party one evening, and one of the mid-level associates was joking around with a partner in the firm about how no one had made partner in the firm for 12+ years.
 “That’s because you all leave!” he told the mid-level associate.

 Law firms feel a sense of loyalty to people who were summer associates and joined them right out of law school.
 For the morale of the firm, it is important that there is a hierarchy that allows people to rise.
 The more time you are at a law firm, the more political capital you get.